mnomura3/django-dock/README.md

 # django-dock
 # describe
-you can connect to mysql container from python3-alpine container if you follow bellow steps. and if you want to connect to mysql container from Host then `mysql -u root or dbuser -p 3006`.
+you can connect to mysql container from python3-alpine container. and if you want to connect to mysql container from Host then `mysql -u root or dbuser -p 3006`.

 # steps